OldMetalmind/PublicSpeaking/[A] Code Flutter like DOOM Slayer.md

 # Type

-45 minute talk
+30 minute talk

 # Abstract

-With this talk I teach how to use EMACS to code Flutter, with some sneak peak on how to also use ORG-Mode to manage our personal project.
-As a bonus, I give some examples on how to create code snippets that are better than any other IDE.
+With this talk I'll teach you how to use EMACS to code Flutter, with some sneak peak on how to use ORG-Mode to manage your personal project.
+As a bonus, I'll give some examples on how to create code snippets that are better than any other IDE!

 # Recording

+(Portuguese)
 https://www.youtube.com/watch?v=GCBfGZ-FMIs&t=1s

 # Submitted to